-Any further drawings or documentations and illustrations needed to assist the application.
+Any further drawings or documentation and illustrations are needed to assist the application.
 For example, 3D renders, shadow analysis or specialist reports may be needed when lodging at the start however the Local Authority may request this as additional information at a further date.
 As every application is different, this may vary.

 “If you wish to build a house, you must obtain planning permission from your local authority before you start construction.
 The law requires that you need planning permission for virtually every significant development.
-It is important to be aware from the start therefore, that if you fail to obtain planning permission where it is required, you may run the risk of penalties which can carry very heavy fines and even imprisonment.”
+It is important to be aware from the start, therefore, that if you fail to obtain planning permission where it is required, you may run the risk of penalties which can carry very heavy fines and even imprisonment.”

 You do not have to consult the planning authority before applying for planning permission, but it is usually very helpful to discuss anything you are unsure about.
-This in turn, may save you a great deal of wasted time later on.
-This is known as a pre planning consultation and can be very helpful to get initial feedback from planners but is not compulsory.
+This, in turn, may save you a great deal of wasted time later on.
+This is known as a pre-planning consultation and can be very helpful to get initial feedback from planners but is not compulsory.

 If you are planning a building project and require an Architect in Dublin that has the skill and knowledge to deliver you a quality design while guiding you through the planning permission process, contact JEArchitecture for a consultation.
-If you are happy with us we can deliver a full Architectural service to get your ideal home completed from start to finish.